scripturecentralqa/copilot/README.md

-# AWS copilot manifests to deploy scripturecentralqa
+# AWS copilot manifests to deploy scqa

 Deploy nginx, client, and server to a single ECS task running on fargate behind an ALB.

+## Install

+Host your domain in Route53.

+Delete .workspace

+Run `copilot app init --domain <domain>`.
+This creates infrastructure on AWS.

+Run `copilot init`
+You want a Load Balanced Web Service.
+Pass in the location of your existing server image.

+Delete the <application name> directory that copilot created for you and rename the old application directory to your application name.

+Change the application name in <application name>/addons/cw-access.yml.
+Make all of the necessary changes to <application name>/manifest.yml.

+Run `copilot env init` to initialize a `prod` environment

+Run `copilot env deploy --name prod` to create more infrastructure.

+Run `copilot secret init` to add the following secrets
+- UPSTASH\_REDIS\_REST\_URL
+- UPSTASH\_REDIS\_REST\_TOKEN
+- OPENAI\_KEY
+- PINECONE\_KEY
+- PINECONE\_ENV

 ## Usage

-Update scripturecentralqa/manifest.yml with the latest image tags for client and server from the github actions output.
+Update <application name>/manifest.yml with the latest image tags for client and server from the github actions output.

 The run `copilot deploy`